circleci/circleci-docs/jekyll/_cci2/optimization-cookbook.md

 The *CircleCI Optimizations Cookbook* is a collection of individual use cases (referred to as "recipes") that provide you with detailed, step-by-step instructions on how to optimize your **pipelines** (the mechanism for taking code changes to your customers).
 Pipeline optimizations that increase build speed and security have a positive impact an organization's overall development and operations KPIs.

-According to [The Forrester Wave: Cloud-Native Continuous Integration Tools, Q3 2019](https://circleci.com/blog/why-circleci-is-a-leader-in-the-forrester-wave-cloud-native-continuous-integration-tools-q3-2019-speed-scale-security-and-compliance/), **Cloud-native CI products with exceptional build speed, on-demand scale, and secure configurations will lead the market and enable customers to accelerate delivery speed and lower management costs, all while meeting corporate compliance needs.**

 This guide, and its associated sections, will enable you to quickly and easily perform repeatable optimization tasks on the CircleCI platform.